top of page

 Chris Carlile, Assistant Secretary, Hearing Services Branch, Department of Health and Aged Care

 Since joining the Commonwealth Department of Health in 2012, Chris has led several portfolio responsibilities including Primary Healthcare Policy, Medicare Benefits and Portfolio Strategy.
 He is currently responsible for the Hearing Services Program and managing funded measures under the Roadmap for Hearing Health.
-Chris previously served as a Senior Advisor in the Department of the Prime Minister and Cabinet, and also led several programs of work in what is now the Department of Social Services.
+Chris previously served as a Senior Advisor in the Department of the Prime Minister and Cabinet and also led several programs of work in what the Department of Social Services is now.
 Before joining the public service, Chris was Director of a torture and trauma rehabilitation service for humanitarian entrants.
 His long-term interest in overseas aid and development saw him working in Philippines and Bougainville for four years.
 His voluntary work includes over ten years’ service on the National Council for Caritas Australia and then on the National Advisory Council for Australian Catholic Earthcare.
 He is currently a voluntary State and Territory Coordinator for ANCOP Australia, a small non-profit overseas aid and development organisation working in the Philippines and Oceania.
 Formal studies include Bachelor of Theology, Graduate Diploma in Psychology, Master of Science in Guidance and Counselling, Master of Arts in Human Service Management and a Master of Arts in Social Policy and Social Planning.

 Belinda McLean HR Focus